Shane Watson

-Shane Robert Watson (born 17 June 1981) is an Australian former cricketer who played for and occasionally captained the Australian national cricket team between 2002 and 2016.
+Shane Robert Watson (born 17 June 1981) is an Australian cricket coach, commentator and former cricketer who played for and occasionally captained the Australian national cricket team between 2002 and 2016.
 He was an all-rounder who played as a right-handed batsman and a right-arm fast-medium bowler.
 He was ranked as the world's No. 1 all-rounder in Twenty20 Internationals (T20I) for 150 weeks, including an all-time record of 120 consecutive weeks from 13 October 2011 to 30 January 2014.
 He began playing during the Australian team's golden era in the early 2000s, and was the last player from this era to retire.
-In his time playing for Australia, Watson was part of their winning squad in the Cricket World Cup three times (in 2003, 2007, and 2015) and in the ICC Champions Trophy twice (in 2006 and 2009, with Watson named as the player of the match in the final on both occasions).
+In his time playing for Australia, Watson was part of their winning squad in the Cricket World Cup two times in 2007, and 2015 along with the ICC Champions Trophy twice in 2006 and 2009, with Watson named as the player of the match in the final on both occasions, as he scored the winning run in the 2006 tournament, with the winning six in the 2009 tournament.

 Watson also played Twenty20 cricket for a number of leagues around the world, including the Indian Premier League (IPL).
 He was named the player of the tournament in the IPL twice (in 2008 and 2013) and won the tournament twice (in 2008 and 2018).
 He continued to play in Twenty20 leagues after his retirement from international cricket in 2016, and retired from all forms of cricket in 2020.